-The first day of January marks a clean slate.
-From social media platforms to household kitchens, people are repeating the same mantra: “new year, new me!”
-The gym is packed with endorphins, positive attitudes, and looks of determination in the eyes of treadmill walkers as they start their journey to get fit.
+Tomorrow is the start of 2020, and the first day of January always marks a clean slate.
+From social media platforms to household kitchens, people will repeat the same mantra: “new year, new me!”
+The gym ends up packed with endorphins, positive attitudes, and looks of determination in the eyes of treadmill walkers as they start their journey to get fit.
 In the office, color-coded planners and meticulously programmed cell phone reminders promise that this is the year to finally get it together.

 In addition to hitting the gym and getting organized, the new year often inspires people to make a career move, learn something different, or spend more time with family and friends.
 Resolutions always begin with a positive outlook; however, maintaining that energy throughout the rest of the year is much more difficult.
 Here are three steps to help your New Year’s resolution come true: